 Homer Tree Care removed about 200 dead ash trees in the winter of 2012-13 that were deemed most unsafe.
 The Village already has responded to a number of requests to remove dangerous limbs from several affected trees and will continue to address trees that may pose a safety hazard.

 When Homer Tree Care is in your subdivision, please make sure cars are not on the street and are parked away from the tree slated for removal.
 Residents also should not approach Homer Tree Care personnel as they are working due to the potentially dangerous equipment they’ll be using.

 Please be sure to remove any decorations or landscape enhancements that you have installed on or around the tree or stump.
-This includes holiday lights, ornaments, birdfeeders and ribbons, but the larger issue is material that impedes access to stump removing equipment, such as paving stones, planters, gravel and any other material around the base of the tree.
+This includes holiday lights, ornaments, birdfeeders and ribbons, but the larger issue is material that impedes access to stump removing equipment, such as paving stones, planters, gravel and any other material around the base of the tree (other than soil and mulch).
 Any landscape treatments left around the tree may be damaged or destroyed during the tree and stump removal processes.
-If obstructions are still present in the parkway as of April 18, the Village will have to remove the obstructions in order to complete the stump removal process.
+If obstructions are left in the parkway, the Village will have to remove the obstructions in order to complete the stump removal process.